 Humanities is a mixture of History, Economics and Business, Geography and Civics.
 In Humanities students learn about the world they live in and their role as participants.
 Simultaneously, they develop critical literacy skills to question why things are the way they are.
-In Year 9 students explore depth studies such as The Industrial Revolution, World War 1, The Australian Economy, Biomes and Food Security, Democratic Rights and the role of the Court System.
 In Year 10, depth studies include the Interwar Years between WW1 and WW2, Career and Enterprise, Environmental Change and Management, Threats and Safeguards to Australia's Democracy.
-Humanities is taught through the guided exploration of multiple sources and perspectives, fieldwork, discussion and the inquiry process.
+Humanities is taught through the guided exploration of multiple sources and perspectives, fieldwork, discussion and the inquiry process

-YEAR 9 YEAR 10 SENIOR SCHOOL Gifted and Talented Gifted and Talented Grade A,B,C ATAR Geography HASS Grade A,B,C Academic Pathway Grade A,B ATAR Modern History HASS General Pathway Grade A,B,C Geography General Psychology General Modern History General
+YEAR 10 SENIOR SCHOOL BEYOND SCHOOL Gifted and Talented Grade A,C ATAR Geography ATAR Modern History University Pathway Academic Pathway Grade A,B General Pathway Grade A,B,C Geography General Psychology General Modern History General Further Education and Studies TAFE and RTO's, Apprenticeships